Shuttle/Shuttle.Core.Autofac/README.md

 PM> Install-Package Shuttle.Core.Autofac
 ```

-The implementation for Autofac makes use of both a `ComponentRegistry` that implements the `IComponentRegistry` interface as well as an 'ComponentResolver` that implements the `IComponentResolver` interface.
+The implementation for Autofac makes use of both a `ComponentRegistry` that implements the `IComponentRegistry` interface as well as an `ComponentResolver` that implements the `IComponentResolver` interface.

 ``` c#
 var builder = new ContainerBuilder();